 When it comes to managing these various templates, I would suggest using personal training software.

-Now this is something that you’ve heard all through this course but I am going to tell you again.
+Now, this is something you’ve heard all through this course but I will tell you again.

-The assessment phase of any new client is a crucial part of devising an exercise program for your clients.
+The assessment phase of any new client is crucial to devising an exercise program for your clients.

 That’s true for any new trainer as well as any veteran.

-Talk to an experienced trainer and I bet they will back this up, time and time again.
+Talk to an experienced trainer and I bet they will back this up repeatedly.

-The information that you find out during the assessment, information about the client’s overall fitness and abilities as well as their medical history are crucial for you to be able to devise the best possible exercise program for them.
+The information that you find out during the assessment, information about the client’s overall fitness and abilities, as well as their medical history, is crucial for you to be able to devise the best possible exercise program for them.

 Of course, the assessment also involves determining a client’s goals and expectations.